jradam/bufcmd/readme.md

 > Press ENTER or type command to continue

-...in your command line, you need to set a higher `compensation` value.
-You can run the included test (run_compensation_test) to find the exact best value for your editor.
+...in your command line, it means BufCmd is overflowing, and you need to set a higher 'compensation' value.
+You can run the included `:BufCmdTest` to find the exact best value for your editor.

 ### Other buffer management tools